SolidBlock-cn/extshape/UpdateLog-en.md

 - Fixed the issue that in versions 1.21.3 and above, pale moss is not added.
 Meanwhile, added into block tag `hoe_mineable` and the special recipes in `recipe_tweak`.
 - Fixed the issue that some recipes do not correctly substitute vanilla recipes in the `recipe_tweak` datapack.
 - Fixed some incorrect sounds of some resin blocks in 1.21.4.
+- Since version 1.21.3, added the fence, fence gate, pressure plate and button for blackstone; added fence, fence gate and pressure plate for polished blackstone (the button is vanilla block), and the pressure plate of polished blackstone bricks.

+#### The Blockus part of 3.0.5

+- Since version 1.21.3, the following blocks in Blockus will be changed:
+    - Removed _fences and fence gates_ of the following blocks:
+        - stone tiles (replaced with stone)
+        - herringbone stone bricks (replaced with stone bricks)
+        - andesite bricks (replaced with andesite)
+        - herringbone andesite bricks (replaced with andesite)
+        - diorite bricks (replaced with diorite)
+        - herringbone diorite bricks (replaced with diorite)
+        - granite bricks (replaced with granite)
+        - herringbone granite bricks (replaced with granite)
+        - dripstone bricks (replaced with dripstone)
+        - herringbone tuff bricks (replaced with tuff bricks)
+        - herringbone deepslate bricks (replaced with deepslate bricks)
+        - sculk bricks (replaced with polished sculk)
+        - amethyst bricks (replaced with polished amethyst)
+        - polished blackstone tiles (replaced with polished blackstone)
+        - herringbone polished blackstone bricks (replaced with polished blackstone bricks)
+        - polished basalt bricks (replaced with polished blackstone)
+        - herringbone polished basalt bricks (replaced with polished basalt)
+        - limestone bricks (replaced with small limestone bricks)
+        - limestone tiles (replaced with limestone)
+        - limestone squares (replaced with limestone)
+        - marble bricks (replaced with small marble bricks)
+        - marble tiles (replaced with marble)
+        - marble squares (replaced with marble)
+        - bluestone bricks (replaced with bluestone)
+        - bluestone squares (replaced with bluestone)
+        - viridite bricks (replaced with viridite)
+        - viridite tiles (replaced with viridite)
+        - viridite squares (replaced with viridite)
+        - obsidian bricks (replaced with small obsidian bricks)
+        - netherrack bricks (replaced with polished netehrrack)
+        - quartz tiles (replaced with smooth quartz)
+        - magma bricks (replaced with small magma bricks; buttons are removed and replaced too)
+        - herringbone nether bricks (replaced with nether bricks)
+        - herringbone red nether bricks (replaced with red nether bricks)
+        - herringbone teal nether bricks (replaced with teal nether bricks)
+        - large bricks (replaced with bricks)
+        - herringbone bricks (replaced with bricks)
+        - herringbone soaked bricks (replaced with soaked bricks)
+        - herringbone charred bricks (replaced with charred bricks)
+        - herringbone sandy bricks (replaced with sandy bricks)
+        - sandstone bricks (replaced with small sandstone bricks)
+        - red sandstone bricks (replaced with small red sandstone bricks)
+        - soul sandstone bricks (replaced with small soul sandstone bricks)
+        - chorus bricks (replaced with small chorus bricks)
+        - chorus squares (replaced with polished chorus block)
+        - phantom chorus bricks (replaced with small phantom chorus bricks)
+        - phantom chorus squares (replaced with polished phantom chorus block)
+        - herringbone end stone bricks (replaced with small end stone bricks)
+    - Removed _all shapes_ of the following blocks:
+        - chiseled andesite (replaced with andesite)
+        - chiseled diorite (replaced with diorite)
+        - chiseled granite (replaced with granite)
+        - chiseled mud bricks (replaced with mud bricks)
+        - chiseled dripstone (replaced with dripstone)
+        - cracked tuff bricks (replaced with tuff bricks)
+        - carved tuff bricks (replaced with tuff bricks)
+        - chiseled sculk bricks (replaced with sculk bricks)
+        - chiseled amethyst (replaced with polished amethyst)
+        - chiseled limestone (replaced with limestone)
+        - chiseled marble (replaced with marble)
+        - chiseled bluestone (replaced with bluestone)
+        - chiseled viridite (replaced with viridite)
+        - chiseled lava bricks (replaced with lava bricks)
+        - chiseled lava polished blackstone (replaced with lava polished blackstone)
+        - chiseled magma bricks (replaced with small magma bricks)
+        - chiseled prismarine (replaced with prismarine)
+        - chiseled dark prismarine (replaced with dark prismarine)
+        - chiseled soul sandstone (replaced with smooth soul sandstone)
+        - chiseled chorus block (replaced with polished chorus block)
+        - chiseled phantom chorus block (replaced with polished phantom chorus block)
+        - white oak log (replaced with white oak wood)
+        - stripped white oak log (replaced with stripped white oak wood)
+        - chiseled concrete bricks (replaced with concrete bricks)
+    - Added the following blocks:
+        - mossy dripstone (excluding button, fence, fence gate)
+        - tuff tiles (excluding button, fence, fence gate)
+        - charred nether brick button (charred nether bricks will have blocks of all shapes)
+        - polished charred nether brick button (polished nether bricks will have blocks of all shapes)
+        - herringbone charred nether bricks (excluding button, fence, fence gate)
+        - teal nether brick button (teal nether bricks will have blocks of all shapes)
+        - polished teal nether brick button (polished teal nether bricks will have blocks of all shapes)
+    - Of the following blocks, as they belong to circular paving blocks, _only slabs and pressure plates_ will be obtained, and blocks in other shapes will be removed and replaced:
+        - polished basalt circular paving (replaced with polished basalt)
+        - prismarine circular paving (replaced with prismarine)
+    - Removed the following blocks:
+        - ice brick wall (which exists in Blockus mod)
+        - various shapes of cut soul sand stone except construction shapes (replaced with smooth soul sandstone)
+        - slab of cut soul sandstone (which exists in Blockus mod)
+- The activation times of crimson wart brick and warped wart brick pressure plate will be adjusted from 2 seconds to 1 second.

 ### 3.0.4

 - Fixed the issue that blocks of stone bricks, mossy stone bricks and chiseled stone bricks cannot be harvested with pickaxes.
 - Slightly changed the grammar in the text.
 - Since the snapshot of 1.21.4, blocks in the mod will be made the following changes:
     - Delete various shapes of logs, stripped logs, stems, stripped stems.
     - Delete various shapes of chiseled stone bricks, chiseled polished blackstone, chiseled nether bricks, chiseled tuff, chiseled tuff bricks, chiseled deepslate.
     - Delete buttons, fences, fence gates of quartz block, chiseled quartz block, chiseled quartz bricks; deleted pressure plates of quartz block.
     - Delete all extended shapes of chiseled sandstone and chiseled red sandstone.
     - Deleted walls of sandstone, cut sandstone, red sandstone, cut red sandstone.
 Only walls of smooth stone and smooth sandstone retain.
     - Deleted all extended shapes of polished basalt.
     - The changes above do not affect versions before 1.21.3.
 When upgrading worlds from versions before 1.21.3 to 1.21.4, the blocks above will be replaced with existing blocks via DataFixer.

 ### 3.0.3